koxudaxi/datamodel-code-generator/docs/jsonschema.md

 # Generate from JSON Schema

-The codegen generate pydantic models from JSON Schema
+The code generator can create pydantic models from JSON Schema.
+See more information about supported JSON Schema data types and features [here](./supported-data-types.md#openapi-3-and-json-schema).

 ## Example